Dr. Christopher Peet

 Research opportunities for students

-There is opportunity, based on availability of funding, for paid research assistance work for students, working under the supervision of professors.
+There is opportunity, based on the availability of funding, for paid research assistance work for students, working under the supervision of professors.
 (Note this is usually, but not necessarily or always, done in the summer.)

 Recent students and projects I have supervised: